damianhakert/damianhakert.github.io/source/posts/2016-10-24-how-we-ship-so-quickly.html.md

 Over my years in software development I have notice that people over discuss ideas instead of acting.
-At GitLab each person knows what their objectives are because they have only one manager, This means individuals can own their work, make the change and then discuss it.
+At GitLab each person knows what their objectives are because they have only one manager, this means individuals can own their work, make the change and then discuss it.
 The smaller the change, the less discussion there will be and then move to step 4 - merge it!

 ## 3. Iteration